 Can you eat broccoli leaves?

 While researching this article from The Food Network, I found that I can eat broccoli leaves.
 YAY!
-I was so happy to know this since I needed to cut them back so I could grow my broccoli.
+I was so happy to know this since I needed to cut them back to grow my broccoli.

-You can cook them like you do kale, spinach, and swiss chard.
+You can cook them like kale, spinach, and Swiss chard.
 Be sure to cut out the stems as you do with these vegetables.

 What Ingredients do I need to make Broccoli Leaves and Spaghetti Recipe?

 5 cups of broccoli leaves cut Julienne style from your garden or purchased at a farm